panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 You would need to access DOM elements, for example, to focus on the input field when the component mounts.

-To make it work you'll need to create a reference to the input, and after mounting call the special method `element.focus()` on the element.
+To make it work you'll need to create a reference to the input, assign the reference to `ref` attribute of the tag, and after mounting call the special method `element.focus()` on the element.

-Here's a possible implementation of the `InputFocus` component:
+Here's a possible implementation of the `<InputFocus>` component:

 ```jsx{4,7,12}
 import { useRef, useEffect } from 'react';